vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 going for the tests.
 Keep in mind the test location hours (usually Monday to Friday, opening around 7 AM or 8 AM, and staying open till around 4 PM).

+For time of day, some time between 9:30 AM and 11:30 AM is best, with 10 AM to 11 AM being ideal.
+However, consider my general routine of meals and waking up and try to pick a time that is at least 2.5 hours after my natural waking-up time, and ideally somewhere between 3 and 4 hours.

 Try to book at a time when there is nothing of this sort in the previous or next two weeks: